-1 (e) A member of a member-managed limited liability company does not violate a 2 duty or obligation under this [act] or under the operating agreement merely because the 3 member's conduct furthers the member's own interest.
-4 (f) In a manager-managed company: 5 (1) subject to paragraph (4), a member does not have any duties or 6 obligations under this section in the member's capacity as a member, except that subsections (d) 7 and (e) apply to the member's conduct in that capacity; 8 (2) a manager is held to the same standards of conduct prescribed for a 9 member in subsections (a) through (d), except that the obligation stated under subsection (b)(3) 10 continues until winding up is completed; 11 (3) subsection (e) does not apply to a person in the person's capacity as a 12 manager; 13 (4) if an operating agreement imposes on a member that is not a manager a 14 responsibility that this [act] would otherwise impose on a manager, the standards of conduct 15 prescribed by this subsection for a manager apply to the member with regard to that 16 responsibility.
-17 Reporters' Notes 18 19 20 21 22 Issues to be considered : whether to return the gross negligence formulation for the duty of care; whether to delete "only" from subsection (a); whether to change "is limited to" in subsection (b) to "includes"; whether to recognize the duty of disclosure as a fiduciary duty; whether in subsection (d) "or" should be "and" (see below); whether subsection (e) is overbroad 23 24 (see below) 25 26 This section already has a lengthy history.
-27 At its November, 2003 meeting, at the urging of Commissioner Blackburn, the Drafting

-Committee decided to try to (i) eschew the "gross negligence" standard of care first promulgated in RUPA and afterwards followed in ULLCA and ULPA (2001); and (ii) incorporate something like the standard of care/standard of liability dichotomy recently adopted in MBCA §§ 8.30 and 8.31.
+1 conduct furthers the member's own interest.
+2 (f) In a manager-managed company: 3 (1) subject to paragraph (4), a member does not have any duties or 4 obligations under this section in the member's capacity as a member, except that subsections (d) 5 and (e) apply to the member's conduct in that capacity; 6 (2) a manager is held to the same standards of conduct prescribed for a 7 member in subsections (a) through (d), except that the obligation stated under subsection (b)(3) 8 continues until winding up is completed; 9 (3) subsection (e) does not apply to a person in the person's capacity as a 10 manager; 11 (4) if an operating agreement imposes on a member that is not a manager a 12 responsibility that this [act] would otherwise impose on a manager, the standards of conduct 13 prescribed by this subsection for a manager apply to the member with regard to that 14 responsibility.
+15 Reporters' Notes 16 17 18 19 Issues to be considered : whether to return the gross negligence formulation for the duty of care 20 21 22 23 24 25 26 27 This section already has a lengthy history.
+At its November, 2003 meeting, at the urging of Commissioner Blackburn, the Drafting Committee decided to try to (i) eschew the "gross negligence" standard of care first promulgated in RUPA and afterwards followed in ULLCA and ULPA (2001); and (ii) incorporate something like the standard of care/standard of liability dichotomy recently adopted in MBCA §§ 8.30 and 8.31.
 Under the MBCA, that dichotomy exists principally for directors and not for officers, cf. MBCA 8.42(c) (stating that director standard of liability principles apply to officers if they "have relevance), and those positions reflect categorically different kinds of responsibilities.

-In response, the co-reporters drafted and the Committee considered a version of this section and a companion section, Section 410, that together attempted to parallel functionally the MBCA's positional distinction by using the defined terms "governance responsibility" and "operational responsibilities."
+28 29 In response, the co-reporters drafted and the Committee considered a version of this section and a companion section, Section 410, that together attempted to parallel functionally the MBCA's positional distinction by using the defined terms "governance responsibility" and "operational responsibilities."
 (The draft also differed from the MBCA approach by leaving unaffected the traditional rules for duty of loyalty violations.)